- Scholarly Activity

 Teaching Internal Medicine Students

-At MacNeal, we have the fortune of honing our teaching skills starting intern year with medical students and physician assistant students from Loyola, Chicago Medical School, Midwestern University and Rush.
+At MacNeal, we have the fortune of honing our teaching skills starting intern year with medical students from Loyola, Midwestern University and Saint George's University.

 There is the opportunity for each intern to be paired with either a third year medical student or physician assistant student, and for the senior resident to be paired with a sub-intern.
 This will allow interns to start developing important skills of teaching, supervision, evaluation and providing feedback prior to leading a team as a senior resident, and will provide senior residents with additional skills in managing a larger team.
 To maintain balance and learning opportunities, we do not schedule more than one student per resident.